 Every request is validated against one or more auth modes before your handler runs.
-The allow config determines which modes are accepted.
+The auth config determines which modes are accepted.

 | Mode | Credential required | Typical use case |